Creating and Running Koa.js Projects with ServBay

 12

-13The default MongoDB installed by ServBay typically listens on port
+13ServBay’s default MongoDB runs on port

 27017

-Install a Redis Node.js client library:
+Install the Redis Node.js client:

 bashcd /Applications/ServBay/www/servbay-koa-app npm install redis